ramikhreim1/aws-ghost-deployment/README.md

 Still we need to create an HTTPS listener, which uses encrypted connections (also known as SSL offload).
 This feature enables traffic encryption between your load balancer and the clients that initiate SSL or TLS sessions.
 Application Load Balancer supports client TLS session termination.
 This enables you to offload TLS termination tasks to the load balancer, while preserving the source IP address for your back-end applications.
 You can choose from predefined security policies for your TLS listeners in order to meet compliance and security standards.
 AWS Certificate Manager (ACM) or AWS Identity and Access Management (IAM) can be used to manage your server certificates.

+Here are some improvements we could make for this Ghost deployment (HTTPS being mandatory):

+Add a Cloudfront Distribution to better deliver our static content, potentially with S3.

 # Diagram